jhirschibar/jhirschibar/index.md

 <p align="center">
   <img src="/amira2.png" height="250">
 </p>

 The project includes over 300 PRs, and 1200 commits with 5 contributors.
 Follow us here so you can join as we open source components of our app.
 Sadly, this code is unable to be shared publically yet.
-But stay tuned!
-There may be changes soon! 😉
+But _stay tuned and [follow here](https://github.com/amirainvest)!_ There may be changes soon! 😉

 I'm currently working on a recommendation engine which builds a unique model for each user to recommend content of most worth and relevance to each user's feed.
 This [article](https://engineering.fb.com/2021/01/26/ml-applications/news-feed-ranking/) from Meta's engineering blog will give you a sense of what I'm building.